matthewjberger/trust/README.md

 * What if the dog doesn't like the flavor?
 * What if the dog refuses to take the bone?

-## Ownership and Borrowing
+## Borrowing, Ownership, and Lifetimes

 <!--
 Data in rust can only have one owner.
 Many immutable (read-only) references or a single mutable (read-only) reference to the data can be in use at any given time.

+Lifetimes represent how long an object is guaranteed to be in-memory for.
+Rust uses lifetime annotations at compile time to check borrows and prevent stale references.
 -->

 - Data can only have one owner
-    - Many readers
 - `T` is a type
-- `&T` is an immutable ref to `T`
+- `&T` is an immutable ref to `T`, referred to as borrowing
-  - No limit on simultaneous immutable refs unless a mutable ref exists
+  - N number of immutable refs allowed unless a mutable ref exists
 - `&mut T` is a mutable ref to `T`
   - Limit of only one at a time
+- `&'static mut T` is a mutable ref to `T` with a `'static` lifetime
+  - Guaranteed to live for the duration of the program

 ## Results and Errors